-Any person involved in a Student conduct proceeding may be accompanied by an adviser of their choosing to any proceeding or meeting with the Office of Student Conduct.
-Advisers are present to assist and support; however, they do not have speaking privileges during any Conduct Council hearing or Conduct Conference, and may neither speak for, nor on behalf of, a Student.
-A proceeding will not be canceled or postponed in the event a scheduled adviser does not attend or to accommodate an adviser's schedule.
-Parents, attorneys, or other observers that are not acting as advisers are not permitted in the hearing.
+Any person involved in a Student conduct proceeding may be accompanied by an advisor of their choosing to any proceeding or meeting with the Office of Student Conduct.

+Advisors are present to assist and support; however, they do not have speaking privileges during any Conduct Council hearing or Conduct Conference, and may neither speak for, nor on behalf of, a Student.
+A proceeding will not be canceled or postponed in the event a scheduled advisor does not attend or to accommodate an advisor's schedule.